How to Travel Sustainably

 Sleep on it.
 The lodges at Canyon Village have received the United States Green Building Council’s Leadership in Energy and Environmental Design (LEED) Gold and Silver certifications.
 They feature recycled or renewable materials, are energy efficient, and used building processes that eliminate waste.
 They were also named one of the 5 Hotels for the Eco-Conscious Traveler by the NY Times.

-By incorporating these tips into their Yellowstone visit, collectively, we can make a huge difference in the protection of the land and incredible natural resources in the Yellowstone region for future generations!
+By incorporating these tips into your Yellowstone visit, collectively, we can make a huge difference in the protection of the land and incredible natural resources in the Yellowstone region for future generations!

 For more travel experiences to Beautiful Places on Earth™ available from Xanterra Travel Collection and its affiliated properties, visit xanterra.com/explore.